-Roofing including roof space

-Repair category 2

-Notes Some loose or broken roof slates were noted along with corroded ridge clips.
-Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-More extensive overhaul works may be required in the future.
+Roofing including roof space Repair category 2 Notes Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated, with some loose and broken slates noted along with corroded ridge clips and a corroded skylight.
+More extensive overhaul work may be required in the future.
+There are no separation walls within the roof space representing a potential fire and security hazard.
+Upgrading is required.

-Rainwater fittings

-Repair category 2

-Notes Some rainwater goods are of an older style and have suffered corrosion.
+Rainwater fittings Repair category 2 Notes Some rainwater goods are of an older style and have suffered corrosion with evidence of leakage noted in places.
 Maintenance is required and gutters/downpipes checked during heavy rainfall.
 Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.

 Main walls

 Repair category 2

-Notes Isolated cracking was noted to render finishes and future repairs may be required.
+Notes Isolated cracked and bossed masonry was noted and future repairs may be required.